sp-etx/friendlysam/docs/index.rst

 	pip install friendlysam

-Or check out :doc:`getting_started` to install the latest version from GitHub.
+Check out :doc:`getting_started` for more detailed instructions.

+If you want to be sure to get the latest version, you probably want to follow the instructions here: :doc:`developers`.

 Friendly Sam is friendly in a number of ways:
 ----------------------------------------------